citizenfx/fivem/ext/native-decls/WasEventCanceled.md

 BOOL WAS_EVENT_CANCELED();
 ```

 Returns whether or not the currently executing event was canceled.
-See https://wiki.fivem.net/wiki/WasEventCanceled

 ## Return value
 A boolean.